 These fees are for professional services rendered by the auditor for tax compliance, tax advice and tax planning for its Canadian and international operations.

 All Other Fees

-KPMG provided services that met the definition of "other," for professional services in connection with compliance to local legislation, translation services and compilation financial statements.
+KPMG provided services that met the definition of "other," for professional services in connection with attestation and reporting on compliance with local tax rate and regulations in Mexico and Thailand.

 ITEM 18 - ADDITIONAL INFORMATION